-Due to David’s response and now believing that at best there may be some financial mismanagement, and at worse financial abuse, I asked if someone was getting food for him.
-He advised they were but he didn’t know why he was left without any food.
+The bank statements were very revealing, it seemed that when David’s pensions payments entered his account they were withdrawn immediately, at a local supermarket in two large amounts.
+Having now built a little bit of trust with David, I asked him what was happening with the withdrawals and why he had no food.
+David was unwilling to answer and just said he didn’t know.
+Based on his response, I’d started to believe that there was some financial abuse taking place, so I asked if someone was meant to be buying food for him.
+He advised they were, but he didn’t know why he was left without any food.
 Another look at his bank statements showed there were also large amounts coming directly from his bank.
-So with David’s permission, we went to his bank on the High Street to ask if they knew what was going on.
+So, with David’s permission, we went to his bank branch to ask if they knew what was going on.

-On arrival David was stood outside with a woman who I had been told was called Louise.
-Louise immediately advised she was a friend of David’s and was helping him with things for his house.
-However, the bank had already confirmed to me that this is the same lady who had made the large cash withdrawals.
-I spoke to David to advise if this was indeed a friend but he just looked away from the woman.
-I then advised Louise that David no longer required her assistance and requested she has no further contact with David.
-She left advising that “I did not know who I was messing with”.
+After just two weeks of setting up the safeguarding steps, I received a call from the bank advising me that David was asking for money at the counter.
+They passed me over to David who asked me to meet him at the bank.
+On arrival, he stood outside with a woman called Louise.
+Louise immediately informed me she was a friend of David’s and was helping him with things for his house.
+However, the bank had already confirmed with me that this was the same lady who had made large cash withdrawals in the past.
+I asked David to confirm if Louise was a friend, but he just looked away.
+I told Louise that David no longer required her assistance and requested she has no further contact with him.
+She left angry and upset telling me “I did not know who I was messing with”.

-After raising both reports David had social workers assigned and a police officer came to take the details.
-Unfortunately, David has memory lapses so it was always going to be difficult to prosecute this potential abuse.
-However, the police were now aware and having met this woman I could identify her and this was backed up by the bank’s CCTV.
+Once at home, David opened up about the financial abuse and how he felt threatened by this woman.
+He consented to me raising a safeguarding concern and informing the police.
+From these reports, Social Workers were assigned, and a Police Officer came to take the details.
+Unfortunately, David has memory lapses, so it was always going to be difficult to prosecute this potential abuse.
+However, the police were now aware and having met this woman I could identify her, and this was backed up by the bank’s CCTV.